tbedford/Website-Test/source/articles/emacs-keyboard-config-on-mac.md

 using `M-up` or `M-down`.
 Why?
 The reason is that in the terminal version we'd configured the Terminal application itself in Preferences to 'Use Option as Meta key'.
 We need the same sort of config for the Desktop.
 Well there isn't one.
 So you have to do something else.
-You can reassign the Option key.
-I don't ever use this key on Mac anyway.
+One thing you *could* do is you can reassign the Option key.

+**UPDATE: While this does work if you only use Emacs, it kills the '#' for other apps!!
+Not good.
+I am working on a fix.
+I have gone back to setting the Mac key to its default and switching 'Use Option as Meta key' in Terminal.
+I think I am going to have to use a different key combo for beginning and end of buffer in the Desktop Emacs.
+You can use Esc-< and Esc->, but this requires using the shift key which is awkward.
+Esc-, and Esc-. might work, so you don't have to use the Shift key, but I need to do some more testing.**

 So go to System Preferences/Keyboard.
 There's a button called "Modifer Keys...".
 Click that.
 You can then reassign the Option key.
 I reassign it to Escape.
 This is all cool because in Emacs the Meta key can be the alt/option or Escape key, although the Esc key is not normally used as it's up there out of the way on the top left of the keyboard.
 So now the Option key no longer does the usual Mac things, which frees it up for use in Emacs.
 You'll find once you've done this that `M-up` and `M-down` now works as expected in both terminal Emacs